biogeochemistry/LakeTranRS/simulations/08_4dim_4res/README.md

 1. Preparation.
 Review makeparameterdict.R and makeMLfiles.R and run
    them in that order.
-1. Run run_eight_years.m in Matlab
+1. Run response.surface.run.m in Matlab
 1. Postprocessing files are in [postprocessing](postprocessing).

 #Parameters